honghan-dev/web3-security-notes/Network/Bitcoin.md

 - Pays the miner for securing the network

 - 💰 This is how new Bitcoin enters circulation.

+### SegWit(separate witness)

+SegWit introduced a separate witness merkle tree structure alongside the traditional merkle tree for txids.
+The root of the witness merkle tree is committed in the coinbase transaction’s `OP_RETURN` output, allowing full nodes to verify all witness data is correct.

 ### 🧠 TL;DR — Anatomy of a Bitcoin Block